any-docs/css/content/guides/grid_layout/auto-placement/index.md

 ### Deal with items that span tracks

 You can use placement properties while still taking advantage of auto-placement.
 In this next example I have added to the layout by setting items 1, 5, and 9 (4n+1) to span two tracks both for rows and columns.
-I do this with the {{cssxref("grid-column-end")}} and {{cssxref("grid-row-end")}} properties and setting the value of this to `span 2`.
+I do this with the `grid-column-end` and `grid-row-end` properties and setting the value of this to `span 2`.
 What this means is that the start line of the item will be set by auto-placement, and the end line will span two tracks.

 You can see how this then leaves gaps in the grid, as for the auto-placed items if grid comes across an item that doesn't fit into a track, it will move to the next row until it finds a space the item can fit in.